chelseapickett/python-challenge/README.md

 - Net total amount of profit/losses
 - Change from one profit/loss row to the next
 - Average change of the profit/losses
-- Greatest increase in profits and the greatest decrease in profits.
+- Greatest increase in profits
+- Greatest decrease in profits

 It prints these results in the terminal and also exports a file (new.csv) with the results.